 You’re always looking for ways to cut costs while maintaining quality, but it can be difficult in an expensive brick-and-mortar with more and more delivery orders coming in.
 With profit margins being squeezed from both sides and multiple delivery tablets to juggle, it is tricky to focus on delivery and streamline efficiency.

 In a ghost kitchen, you’re cooking in a delivery-optimized kitchen that’s designed to cut unnecessary costs.
 Rent is low and efficiency is high.
 You have your own private commercial kitchen space within a delivery hub to cook up orders.
+It can be difficult to expand your traditional restaurant with high overhead costs.
+But with ghost kitchens acting as satellite kitchens from your main base of operation, you can easily expand from coast to coast with low capital.

 With lower labor costs and overhead, you’re able to shift gears and get back to the reason why you opened a restaurant in the first place: to bring tasty food to happy customers.